Adesdesk/Solidity-Function-Frontend/README.md

 * To run it locally, clone this repository to your local computer and open a split (two segments) terminal.
 * In one terminal, navigate (cd) into the folder functions-contract and run npm install
 * Open the folder in a code editor like VSCode
-* Create a .env file in the root functions-contract directory and store your RPC url, Metamask wallet private key etc. as illustrated below
+* Create a .env file in the root functions-contract directory and store your API url, Metamask wallet private key etc. as illustrated below;

 ```
-API_URL = "Replace with your actual rpc url"
+API_URL = "Replace with your actual API url"
 PRIVATE_KEY = "Replace with your actual Metamask private key"
 POLYGONSCAN_KEY = "Replace with your Polygonscan API key"
 ```